-FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2006 AND 2005
+FOR THE THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2006 AND 2005

-Demonstrating our full dedication to our core business of brand advertising and sponsored search, on June 20, 2006, we had discontinued our unprofitable e-commerce business.
-As a result of the disposal, the e-commerce business is accounted for as a discontinued operation.
+Demonstrating our full dedication to our core business of online advertising, on June 20, 2006, we discontinued our unprofitable e-commerce business.
+As a result of the discontinuation of this business, the e-commerce business is accounted for as a discontinued operation.
 Accordingly, our income statement separates the discontinued operation for all periods presented.